sirajlk/Hiring-Sprint-2025/README.md

 so these are the types of damages it can understand but ofcourse i couldnt make it perfect as sometimes it give wrong ones but ofcourse if i had more time i wouldve teached it more and made a better way

+## what would i have done diferently if i had more time
+first problem was i didnt have a good data for pricing which made me put random repair costs for diferent damage classes so first id have made sure its getting real pricing

+and another thing the model sometimes give wrong answers so id work on it and train it in a better way try adding maybe more layers or train it for longer time and try fix the problem

+i tried to make a good ci cd but the time wasnt enoguh so i just made anything and for the docker file i cant run docker on my laptop as it would brake the laptop so i wasnt able to work on that as well so i just made an ai code and puted it hopefully it would work

+and ofcurse idve worked more on ui and ux and the feel of the webapp
 ### Prerequisites

 - Python 3.8+